jawalsh/comic-book-paratexts/pages/metadata-profile-controlled-vocab.md

 - [`please-insert`](/cbp/search/index.html?q=paratext_type:please-insert)
     - A short text that summarizes the work to work it refers, originally separate sheets of paper inserted in a work for the benefit of potential reviewers.
 “A short text (generally between a half page and a full page) describing, by means of a summary or in some other way, and most often in a value-enhancing manner, the work to which it refers” (Genette, pp. 104-105).
 - [`preface`](/cbp/search/index.html?q=paratext_type:preface)
+	- An introductory text, “consisting of discourse produced on the subjecte of the text that follows … it.”
+(Genette, p.
+161)
 - [`public authorial epitext`](/cbp/search/index.html?q=paratext_type:public authorial epitext)
 - [`publisher’s peritext`](/cbp/search/index.html?q=paratext_type:publisher’s peritext)
 - [`solicitation`](/cbp/search/index.html?q=paratext_type:solicitation)